Shogun-1/conferences-rest-poco/README.md

 1. Use `docker-compose up --build` to run two MySQL database containers and one ProxySQL container.
 2. Run `./start.sh` to start the web-server.
 3. Feel free to use [index.yaml](index.yaml) to test requests.
 User entries should be equally split between two database nodes based on the user login`s hash key.

+# Caching
+As of 04/12/2022 caching is supported.
+All `User` entries will be cached now by default for increased performance.
+Redis is used for caching.
+1. You can set `no_cache` parameter in a POST query to `true` in order not to use caching for some particular entry while saving it to the database.
+2. You can set `no_cache` parameter in a GET query to `true` in order not to cache the entry (if it hasn't already been cached) while fetching it from the database.
+Cache won't be used at all, the entry will be fetched directly from the database.
+Supported only in the search queries when the user's login is given.
+3. It is recommended to set `no_cache` parameter to `false` everytime by default to use caching.
+---